 4. Kanban Tool

 Project management tool with online Kanban boards collaboration in real-time

-This tool named after Kanban’s concept provides a user-friendly, visually appealing interface to collaborate with teams.
+This tool named after Kanban’s concept is one of the Trello Alternative, provides a user-friendly, visually appealing interface to collaborate with teams.
 While it does not offer a complete suite of project management features, it offers ample tools to ensure that it can be used by any kind of team.Similar to Trello, “Power-Ups” upgrades allow additional features to be accessed by users.
 This is a lightweight tool with easy onboarding compared to other tools and a relatively low cost.

 Kanban Tool has a more focused set of core kanban features on one end of the kanban tool spectrum.
 This is a reliable tool for teams who want “more kanban and less frills”.

 Kanban Tool costs $5 per user per month.
 It also offers a free version of its various paid versions limited to 2 members and 2 boards, as well as free trials.

 An open-source project management tool with a focus on usability.